nathanRamaNoodles/Noodle-Synth/README.md

 ```

 ## Updates
-* This library has been upgraded to version 3.5.0
+* This library has been upgraded to version 3.5.1
   * previous versions [found here](https://github.com/nathanRamaNoodles/MusicWithoutDelay-LIbrary/releases).
 * Improvements
-  * Improved Volume control :)
+  * Created an anti-clip algorithm that adjusts the Volume to avoid static noise :)
-  * Created Stereo Support(unlimited stereo or octo-stereo for Teensy)
-  * Added support for Arduino MEGA2560, Arduino atmega32u4, and Teensy 2.0.
   * more to come...

 ## Demonstration